pirovc/ganon/README.md

 ```

+## Hierarchical classification

+Ganon classification can be performed in one or more databases at the same time.
+The databases can be provided in a hierarchical order.
+Multiple database classification can be performed providing several inputs for `--db-prefix`.
+They are required to be built with the same `k` size.
+To classify reads in a hierarchical order, `--hierarchy-labels` should be provided. `--max-error/--min-kmers` can be provided for each database. `--max-error-unique` can be provided for each hierarchy level.
+When using multiple hierarchical levels, output files will be generated for each level (use `--output-single` to generate a single output from multiple hierarchical levels).

+For example:

+### Classifying reads against multiple databases:

+	ganon classify --db-prefix db1 db2 db3 \
+	               --min-kmers 0.75 \
+	               -r reads.fq.gz

+Classification against 3 database (as if they were one) using the same error rate.

+### Classifying reads against multiple databases with different error rates:

+	ganon classify --db-prefix db1 db2 db3 \
+	               --max-error  0    1   4 \
+	               -r reads.fq.gz

+Classification against 3 database (as if they were one) using different error rates for each.

+### Classifying reads against multiple databases hierarchically:

+	ganon classify --db-prefix            db1     db2      db3 \
+	               --hierarchy-labels 1_first 1_first 2_second \
+	               -r reads.fq.gz

+In this example, reads are going to be classified first against db1 and db2.
+Reads without a valid match will be further classified against db3. `--hierarchy-labels` are strings and are going to be sorted to define the hierarchy order, disregarding input order.

+### Classifying reads against multiple databases hierarchically with different error rates:

+	ganon classify --db-prefix            db1     db2      db3 \
+	               --hierarchy-labels 1_first 1_first 2_second \
+	               --min-kmers              1     0.5     0.25 \
+	               --max-error-unique               0        1 \
+	               -r reads.fq.gz

+In this example, classification will be performed with different error rates for each database.
+For each hierarchy (`1_first` and `2_second`) a different `--max-error-unique` will be used.

 ## Choosing parameters

-### --single-reads and --paired-reads
+### --single-reads and --paired-reads (classify)

 ganon accepts single-end or paired-end reads.
-In the paired-end mode, reads are always reported with the header of the first pair.
+In paired-end mode, reads are always reported with the header of the first pair.
 The maximum number of k-mers matches a pair can have is: `length(read1) + length(read2) + 1 - k`.
 Paired-end reads are classified in a forward-reverse orientation.

-### --min-kmers and --max-error
+### --min-kmers and --max-error (classify)

-Both parameters are used to define the similarity threshold between reads and references. `--max-error` will work with fixed number of errors to calculate the amount of k-mers necessary to match. `--min-kmers` will directly tell how many k-mers (in %) are necessary to consider a match.
+Both parameters are used to define the similarity threshold between reads and references. `--max-error` will work with a fixed number of errors to calculate the amount of k-mers necessary to match. `--min-kmers` will directly tell how many k-mers (in %) are necessary to consider a match.

-### --max-error-unique
+### --max-error-unique (classify)

 Exclusive error rate to define the similarity threshold of reads with unique matches.
 This is applied after filtering and only if a read is exclusively assigned to one target.
 If the threshold is not achieved, the match is not excluded but assigned to the parent node.
 This is useful in a scenario when a read is poorly matched against a specific target (species, assembly) due to lack of representativity (just one references for a species, for example).
 Usually set to 0 or 1.

-### .ibf size (--max-bloom-size, --bin-length)
+### --offset (classify)

+`--offset` can be used to speed-up analysis by skipping k-mers. `--offset 1` will check every k-mer of the sequences to be classified. `--offset n` will only evaluate every nth k-mer of the input sequences.
+For `--offset 1` there are possible performance improvements by disabling this function in compilation time with `-DGANON_OFFSET=OFF` (default is `ON`).

+### --max-bloom-size and --bin-length (build)

 The most useful variable to define the IBF size (.ibf file) is the `--max-bloom-size`.
 It will set an approximate upper limit size for the file and estimate the `--bin-length` size based on it (ps: there is a minimum size necessary to generate the filter given a set of references and chosen parameters.
 Ganon will tell you if your value is too low.).